The Estonian National Male Choir is one of the best-known Estonian music ensembles in the world.

 The most recent album release, ‘Baltic Contrasts’, is available from May 2023.
 This include the works of the Baltic composers, Erkki-Sven Tüür, Pēteris Vasks, and Justė Janulytė, with the pieces performed by the Estonian National Male Choir, the Lithuanian Chamber Orchestra, and the conductor, Mikk Üleoja (released by SOOND).

-The Estonian National Male Choir has also worked with the following world-class orchestras such as the Lithuanian Chamber Orchestra, the NHK Symphony Orchestra, The Tonhalle-Orchester Zürich, the Dresden Philharmonics, the Finnish Radio Symphony Orchestra, the Kontzerthausorchester Berlin, the Orchestre Philharmonique De Strasbourg, the NDR Radiophilharmonie in Hannover, Orchestre National d’Ile de France, the Bergen Philharmonic Orchestra, the BBC National Orchestra of Wales, the Bremer Philharmoniker, the Estonian National Symphony Orchestra and the Tallinn Chamber Orchestra etc
+The Estonian National Male Choir has also worked with the following world-class orchestras, ensembles such as the Raschèr Saxophone Quartet, SWR Symphonieorchester, the BBC Philharmonic, the Lithuanian Chamber Orchestra, the NHK Symphony Orchestra, The Tonhalle-Orchester Zürich, the Dresden Philharmonics, the Finnish Radio Symphony Orchestra, the Kontzerthausorchester Berlin, the Orchestre Philharmonique De Strasbourg, the NDR Radiophilharmonie in Hannover, Orchestre National d’Ile de France, the Bergen Philharmonic Orchestra, the BBC National Orchestra of Wales, the Bremer Philharmoniker, the Estonian National Symphony Orchestra and the Tallinn Camber Orchestra etc.

 Over its long history, the Estonian National Male Choir has given more than seven thousand concerts, in Estonia but also in locations as far afield as Northern America and Asia.
-Over the past five years their concert tours have taken them to Belgium, Lithuania, China, Hong Kong, Singapore, Japan, Switzerland, and more.
-In 2020 the choir took part in the prestigious GAIDA modern music festival in Vilnius.
-After a brief break in performing abroad over the past few years, the National Male Choir gave concerts in Tampere in Finland in April, and in Manchester in England in May, performing Symphony No 13 by Shostakovich with the conductor, John Storgårds.
+Over the past five years their concert tours have taken them to Belgium, Lithuania, China, Singapore, Japan, Switzerland, and more.
+After a brief break in performing abroad over the past few years, the National Male Choir gave concerts in Tampere in Finland in April 2023 and in Manchester in England in May, performing Symphony No 13 by Shostakovich with the conductor, John Storgårds.
 In the middle of May, the National Male Choir will be performing an a cappella programme at Kings Place in London.
 Pieces to be sung at this prestigious venue include the works of Veljo Tormis, Giovanni Bonato, Gavin Bryars, Justė Janulytė, and Santa Ratniece, and the choir will be conducted by head conductor, Mikk Üleoja.
 The concert will be part of the Songlines Encounters Festival programme.

 In 2015 Estonian National Male Choir and Mikk Üleoja were awarded the State Cultural Award, marking the choir’s remarkable performances.